TomAuger/metadata-ui-api/README.md

     }

+##FAQ

+### Q: No Hooks in Work-in-Progress?
+A: At this point we are avoid adding any hooks so we can first finalize the architecture.

 ## Contributing

 We welcome contributions.
 That being said, be aware that any functionality that is missing, we're probably already aware of.
 Take a look through existing issues, and feel free to open up a new one to discuss the changes you'd like to make.
 After discussion in an issue we'll be happy to review a pull request.